frazs/prometheus-operator-configs/README.md

 The output of a helm template command begins with a first line of "---".
 This breaks applying, so awk is used to remove it.

 Diverging from Helm chart best practices, the alertmanager.yaml template contains most of its values instead of those values being defined in values.yaml.
-This is due to two present helm template YAML issues:
+This is due to two helm template YAML issues at the time of development:

 1. A lot is defined in lists, and lists get overriden completely instead of partially (i.e. the entire nest is required)
 2. Retrieved URLS lose the quotes around them in a way that cannot be escaped, and the result cannot be parsed.
 If the URL is inside of a list, the quotes cannot be easily added after the fact: as per (1), the entire list is pulled in at once.

-(Low-priority to do: link relevant issues)
+**To create or reconfigure a blackbox exporter**:
+Refer to the [helm chart repo](https://github.com/helm/charts/tree/master/stable/prometheus-blackbox-exporter) and [sample configuration](blackbox-exporter/config.yaml).
+Note the labels for the Prometheus Operator to pick up the service.
+This will be deprecated after upgrading to Prometheus Operator 0.41 and replaced by Probe configurations.